jcfitzpatrick12/spectre/README.md

 ---

 ### **Starting the `spectre-server`**
 The `spectre-server` backend container must be running to respond to `spectre-cli` requests.
+The following commands assume your working directory corresponds to the cloned ```spectre``` repository.

 1. Build the Docker image using the `backend` directory:
    ```bash